lucatironi/lucatironi.github.io/_posts/2012-10-16-ruby_rails_android_app_authentication_devise_tutorial_part_two.md

 </activity>
 {% endhighlight %}

-The <code>android:noHistory</code> attribute is added for the same reasons we did it with the WelcomeActivity.
+The <code>android:noHistory</code> attribute is added for the same reasons we did it for the WelcomeActivity.

 ## RegisterActivity
 Our app is almost completed (for the sake of this tutorial!) and what's left is adding the possibility for our potential users to register themselves directly on the app itself.